dkleftogi/AmpliSolve/README.md

 ### To install AmpliSolve type one of the following:

-Linux x64:
-If your kernel is >= 2.6.15 type `make -fMakefile.linux BOOST_FLAG=/your/dir/to/boost/libraries' to compile all programs.

 Linux i386 with kernel >= 2.6.15
 ```
 make -fMakefile.linux i386 BOOST_FLAG=/your/dir/to/boost/libraries